kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 # Monitor the Electrical Resistance/Conductance of Plant Tissue

 To monitor electrical conductance changes of plant tissue, such as a leaf, in vivo.
-Wemos XI/TTGO XI for cheapest 12- bit resolution in Linux with good bootloader and hardware serial.
+Tested with Uno and Wemos XI/TTGO XI.
 Mac and Windows are assumed to work as well as Linux.
-Avoiding STM32F103C8T6 due to bootloader issues in Linux with common USB-serial adapters, avoiding ATTINY85 due to no hardware serial, and avoiding boards whose analog resolution is less than 12 bits.
-Other boards having at least one analog input can be used with little modification.
+Avoiding STM32F103C8T6 due to bootloader issues in Linux with common USB- serial adapters, avoiding ATTINY85 due to no hardware serial.
+Other boards having at least one analog input can be used, or add the very inexpensive ADS1115 for best resolution.
 When selecting a board you'll use for this project, make sure it has a USB port or that you are otherwise are able to fashion serial communications.
-The output from the Arduino is formatted for input into the
-Arduino IDE serial plotter rather than the serial monitor.
+The output from the Arduino is formatted for input into the Arduino IDE serial plotter rather than the serial monitor.

 Periodic improvements are to be expected to this project.